vprema94/ui-exercise/README.md

 Please clone this repo and submit via Greenhouse.
 The submission should include:

-  * All source files in a zip file
+  * A link to source files or GitHub repo
   * A link to a running version of the application
   * A README file with instructions on how to run the project locally